Advertisement

 Reporter, Political Economy

-Mia Nulimaimaiti (Miyessar Nurmamat in Uygur) joined the Post in August 2022.
-She obtained a master's degree from The University of Hong Kong in 2022 and a bachelors degree at Fudan University in 2021.
+Mia Nurmamat (previously bylined as Mia Nulimaimaiti) joined the Post in August 2022.
+She holds a master’s degree from the University of Hong Kong and a bachelor’s from Fudan University.
 She interned at NBC's Asia desk before joining the Post.
 Her areas of focus are trade, macroeconomics and EU-China relations.

-Mia Nulimaimaiti (Miyessar Nurmamat in Uygur) joined the Post in August 2022.
-She obtained a master's degree from The University of Hong Kong in 2022 and a bachelors degree at Fudan University in 2021.
+Mia Nurmamat (previously bylined as Mia Nulimaimaiti) joined the Post in August 2022.
+She holds a master’s degree from the University of Hong Kong and a bachelor’s from Fudan University.
 She interned at NBC's Asia desk before joining the Post.
 Her areas of focus are trade, macroeconomics and EU-China relations.

 Areas of Expertise: